Understanding the Commercial Real Estate World of Lower West Side (Pilsen), Chicago

 1. Retail Spaces: Pilsen’s primary commercial corridors, particularly along 18th Street, are bustling with retail activity.
 These areas are home to a mix of independent boutiques, art galleries, restaurants, and specialty shops, catering to both local residents and visitors.

-2. Office Spaces: Pilsen offers a range of office spaces, from small, independent offices to larger corporate spaces.
+2. Chicago Office Spaces: Pilsen offers a range of office spaces, from small, independent offices to larger corporate spaces.
 The neighborhood’s creative energy and proximity to downtown Chicago make it an appealing location for tech startups, creative agencies, and professional services.

 3. Mixed-Use Developments: Mixed-use properties are increasingly popular in Pilsen, especially along its key commercial streets.
 These developments typically combine ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while enhancing the neighborhood’s urban vitality.